-By contrast, in the case where the pause site was held fixed and assumed known during estimation, estimates of $\beta$ were accurate across a range of true $\alpha$ and $\beta$ values (Fig. 2B, left side; Supplementary Fig. S1), indicating that the model describes the dynamics of pause-escape well.
-When the distance to the pause site, k, was allowed to vary across cells, however, and the read-depth in the pause peak was estimated by averaging across sites, the increased read density owing to pausing was dramatically under-estimated, resulting in a strong upward bias in estimates of $\beta$ (Fig. 2B, right side; Supplementary Fig. S1).
+By contrast, in the case where the pause site was held fixed and assumed known during estimation, estimates of $\beta$ were accurate across a range of true $\alpha$ and $\beta$ values (Fig. 2B; Supplementary Fig. S1), indicating that the model describes the dynamics of pause-escape well.
+When the distance to the pause site, k, was allowed to vary across cells, however, and the read-depth in the pause peak was estimated by averaging across sites, the increased read density owing to pausing was dramatically under-estimated, resulting in a strong upward bias in estimates of $\beta$ (Fig. 2C; Supplementary Fig. S1).
 In this case, the "spike" of read counts becomes a rounded "peak" of reduced height, which naturally biases the estimate of $\beta$ .
 As it turns out, this simple source of bias is deceptively difficult to eliminate.
-For example, it is possible to mitigate it by using the maximum rather than the average read depth in the pause peak, but it remains fairly pronounced.
+For example, if the maximum, rather than the average, read-depth in the pause peak is used in the estimator for $\beta$ , the bias is somewhat reduced but remains pronounced (Fig. 2D).
 Instead, we develop an extension to the model to remedy this problem in the next section.